-- Enroll in an approved program.
-Students should look for programs that are approved by NAMA.
-Approved programs cover core Ayurveda topics; they also include clinical experiences and direct contact with an instructor.
+Students should look for programs that are approved by the National Ayurvedic Medical Association (NAMA).
+Approved programs cover core Ayurveda topics.
+They also include clinical experiences and direct contact with an instructor.
 In addition, approved programs are provided by legally operating schools.

 For Ayurveda practitioners who are also licensed medical professionals, participation in continuing education coursework on a regular basis is required.
 Completion of some Ayurveda training programs may count toward continuing education requirements.